edgeai-neptune/neptune/examples/helmet_detection/README.md

 kubectl get incrementaljob helmet-detection-demo -n neptune-test
 ```

-after the job completed, we can view the updated model in the /output directory in solar-corona-cloud node
+after the job completed, we can view the updated model in the /output directory in cloud0 node